Sensei (先生) is a polite Japanese name suffix used to address:

-- Or generally speaking someone strong enough to be a teacher.
+- someone strong enough to be a teacher and/or

-Sidenote: in Hikaru no Go, an older player comes into the club to find 11-year old Akira Toya, a kid aspiring to become a professional Go player.
+- In Hikaru no Go, an older player comes into the club to find 11-year old Akira Toya, a kid aspiring to become a professional go player.
 The man asks if Akira Sensei is present.
-Mr. Kitajima, a player at a Go salon, tells Harumi Ichikawa to call Akira "sensei".
-Akira later states that he would feel awkward if Ms. Ichikawa called him "sensei".
+Mr. Kitajima, a player at a go salon, tells Harumi Ichikawa to call Akira "Sensei".
+Akira later states that he would feel awkward if Ms. Ichikawa called him "Sensei".

 - Professional 9 dan Yoda Norimoto might address deceased professional 9 dan Sakata Eio as "Sensei," even if Yoda is or becomes stronger or older than Sakata was.